marimarig/guess-number-game/README.md

 !
 Note: Ensure an active internet connection for random number generation via the Random.org API.

 ## Getting Started
-To get started with Mystery Number Challenge, follow these steps:
+To get started with 'Guess the number', follow these steps:

 1) Clone the repository.
 2) Open the project in Android Studio.